coresupporthub/Unioil_Raffle-Draw/README.md

 ---

 ##### Utility Commands
+Created to modify system data forcibly if necessary in the system and can only be done by devs and not by the end users

 1. Reset The Whole App
     - This Custom artisan Command will delete all the files created in the system including all event_images, pdf files/zip and qr codes